mbhosseini70/MDP_Qlearning_RL_IceGrid/README.md

 Each episode concludes once the termination flag is set by the environment, indicating either the completion of a task within the environment or the reaching of a predefined condition, such as a maximum number of time-steps.

 ## Results
-In this exercise, we developed a Q-learning reinforcement learning algorithm.
+In this project, we developed a Q-learning reinforcement learning algorithm.
 The results, including the cumulative reward plot and the final values of the Q-table, demonstrate that the algorithm helps the agent efficiently reach its goal and learn an optimal policy by interacting with a stochastic and loopy environment.

 This report outlines the development process and performance outcomes of the tabular reinforcement learning agent within the MDP framework, providing a comprehensive overview of the methods and results achieved during this project.